Knee Replacement Surgery

 What is Knee Replacement Surgery?

-Knee replacement (total knee arthroplasty) is a procedure that resurfaces a knee damaged by arthritis or injury.
-Metal and plastic components are used to cap the ends of the bones that form the knee joint, along with the kneecap.
-It is one of the most successful operations in medicine, with the vast majority of patients achieving significant pain relief and improved function.
+Knee replacement (total knee arthroplasty, or TKA) resurfaces a knee joint damaged by arthritis or injury with metal and plastic components.
+It is one of the most successful operations in medicine, with the vast majority of patients achieving significant, lasting pain relief and restored function.
+Roughly 110,000 knee replacements are performed each year in the UK.

 When is Knee Replacement Recommended?